slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ---
-### On pace, position and direction
+### On velocity, position and direction

-Direction is more important than pace.
+Direction is more important than velocity.

 > *'Speed is useful only if you are running in the right direction.' -- Joel Barker*